cenpa/freqfit/README.md

 - [x] check constraints to make sure that parameters are not duplicated across constraints?
 - [x] it's possible to pass in a config file where parameters are not labeled kind of correctly and iminuit will not use all of the parameters that the user might think it is using.
 This can be maybe problematic.
 The only way to be sure what parameters are being used right now is to look at the fitparameters of the Experiment/Superset or to go into each Dataset and look through their `model_parameters`.
 Some thinking needed...
 - [x] MJD: combine exposure and efficiency uncertainties
+- [x] ~~do we need to label parameters as both nuisance and includeinfit? ~~ removed "nuisance" label
+- [x] ~~add way to combine experiments, can separately fit the test statistics for each experiment and then combine them through a convolution of their pdfs?~~ Grace showed we should just add test statistics
+- [x] ~~need a way to run the analysis automatically for an experiment.~~ basically there?

 ---